 Cerner may use Google Analytics to understand Cerner.com's site usage.
 Site usage information is used to help design, develop, and support Cerner.com.
 To the extent Cerner uses Google Analytics Google receives and stores Cerner.com’scontributed site usage information (such as pages accessed), but it does not receive any individually identifiable or sensitive information as a part of this process.
 If you do not want data collected by Google Analytics, you can use the Google Analytics Opt-out Browser Add-on available on Google's website.

 In order to provide users with greater value, Cerner may provide links to various third party Web sites.
 However, even if a third-party affiliation exists between Cerner and that destination site, Cerner exercises no authority over linked sites, each of which maintains independent privacy and data collection policies and procedures.
 Cerner assumes no responsibility or liability for these independent methods or actions and is not responsible for the independent policies or procedures of destination sites.
-Similarly, Cerner cannot and does not take responsibility for the privacy initiatives or the content of such Web sites to the fullest extent permitted by applicable law.
+Similarly, Cerner cannot take responsibility for the privacy initiatives or the content of such Web sites.
 These destination links are provided only for your convenience, and as such, you access them at your own risk.
 However, Cerner wishes to ensure the integrity of the Cerner Web site and its destination links, so any comments pertaining to Cerner.com or any sites accessed through Cerner links are greatly appreciated.
 See the Contacting this Web Site section below.

-Some Cerner Web site services, including in particular Cerner.com and uCern.com, may use features or applications to collect data to facilitate an e-commerce transaction, such as registering you for a specific conference.
+Some Cerner.com web site features may use applications to collect data to facilitate an e-commerce transaction, such as registering you for a specific conference.
 Cerner will ask your explicit permission to transfer this data to a third party (e.g., conference coordinator) to facilitate this transaction.
-Cerner may store this information to verify the transaction for customer service and accounting reasons and may use this information to help personalize your experience on Cerner’s Web site services such as those of Cerner.com or uCern.com.
+Cerner may store this information to verify the transaction for customer service and accounting reasons and may use this information to help personalize your experience on Cerner.com.
 Cerner may also share this information with other third parties on an aggregate basis, but it does not indicate the identity of individual users.
 See the External Links section above for additional disclaimers regarding third-party Web sites.

-Cerner may run contests as part of Cerner’s Web site services, such as those on Cerner.com and uCern.com, where users are asked for contact and demographic information.
+Cerner may run contests on Cerner.com in which users are asked for contact and demographic information.
 The user's contact information is used to contact the user when necessary.
-Users may choose to receive future mailings if they opt in; see the choice/opt-in section below.
-Demographic and profile data is also collected at Cerner’s Web site services such as on Cerner.com and uCern.com.
-This information is shared within Cerner to the extent necessary to run the contest or conduct a mailing and with affiliates, sponsors, advertisers and/or partners on an aggregate basis that it does not indicate the identity of individual users.
+Users may choose to receive future mailings; see the choice/opt-in section below.
+Demographic and profile data is also collected at Cerner.com.
+This information is shared with affiliates, subsidiaries, sponsors, advertisers or partners on an aggregate basis, but it does not indicate the identity of individual users.

 Cerner may utilize certain third-party advertising services to display advertising for its advertisers.
 These third-party services may place a cookie on your computer for the purposes of ad tracking and presentation.
 Cerner does not share personally identifiable user information with its advertising services.

-Cerner’s Web site services, including those on Cerner.com and uCern.com, give users the opportunity to opt-in to receive communications from Cerner at the point where Cerner requests information about the user.
-This site also gives users the options listed below for removing their information from Cerner’s database in order to stop receiving communications or Cerner’s service; for reviewing, changing and modifying information previously provided; or should you have any questions about this privacy statement, the practices of this Web site, or your interaction with this Web site:
+Cerner.com gives users the opportunity to opt-in to receive communications from Cerner at the point where Cerner requests information about the user.
+This site also gives users the options listed below for removing their information from Cerner’s database in order to stop receiving communications or Cerner’s service; for reviewing, changing and modifying information previously provided (subject to reasonable frequency limitations, which Cerner has established as three or fewer requests per year); or should you have any questions about this privacy statement, the practices of this Web site, or your interaction with this Web site:

 by Cerner on 18/04/2017